top of page

 If you are only taking Part I, there is no birding planned on this day, so you are free to fly out anytime you wish on this day or late the evening before (9pm or later the evening before).
 The last meal of Part I is breakfast on this day.

-PART II: THE EAST
+PART 2: THE EAST

 Day 1: Arrival in Quito